samirthakor074-lgtm/My-Blogs/README.md

 # My-Blogs
+Hi, I’m Sameer 👋
+Aspiring SEO Specialist | Content Creator
+This repository is a collection of my SEO blogs and demo projects.

 Collection of SEO blogs and demo projects.
 ## Blog Links
 1. [Digital Marketing Basics (2026): Step‑by‑Step Guide for Beginners](https://digitalvibesseoblog.wordpress.com/2026/03/20/digital-marketing-kya-hai-what-is-digital-marketing/)